falsechicken/SpawnKit/README.txt

 Most of the documentation is in game using the 'sk help' command from the server console and in the example configurations provided in the 'Example Config' folder.
 I like and am much better at writing code than documentation.

 WARNING: You will need to add the sk command to the Rocket Permissions.config.xml in order to let players use the sk command.
 If not the command will do nothing for players.
-You will also need to move the libraries from the 'Libraries' folder into your Rocket 'Libraries' folder.